ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/00-course-files/05-syllabus-315.md

 ### Recommended Texts & Supplies

 To participate in this course, students must have access to a modern web browser and broadband internet connection.
-All course materials will be provided via Canvas and Codio.
+All course materials will be provided via Canvas, Piazza, and Codio.
 Modules may also contain links to external resources for additional information, such as programming language documentation.

 ### Subject to Change

 The details in this syllabus are not set in stone.
 Due to the flexible nature of this class, adjustments may need to be made as the semester progresses, though they will be kept to a minimum.
 If any changes occur, the changes will be posted on the Canvas page for this course and emailed to all students.
+All changes may also be posted to Piazza.

 ### Academic Honesty